Backslash: Confusion with ¥ and other characters

 Several other ISO 646 versions also replace backslash with other characters, including ₩ (Korean), Ö (German, Swedish), Ø (Danish, Norwegian), ç (French) and Ñ (Spanish), leading to similar problems, though with less lasting impact compared to the yen sign.
-Although the conflict is resolved by unique code point allocations in Unicode, the longevity of legacy systems means that (although diminishing) the issue continues to persist.
+Although the conflict is resolved by unique code point allocations in Unicode, the longevity of legacy systems means that, although diminishing, the issue persists.

 In 1991, RFC 1345 suggested // as a unique two-character mnemonic that might be used in internet standards as "a practical way of identifying [this] character, without reference to a coded character set and its code in [that] coded character set".
 Consequently, this style may be seen in early Internet Engineering Task Force documents.

 Unicode

 Unicode has codepoints for a variety of backslash symbols: